Best One-Pot Rice Recipes from Around the World

 2. What are some one-pot rice recipes?

-As this collection of recipes demonstrates, cultures around the world have developed a slew of rice entrees, including Chinese fried rice, African jollof rice, Italian risotto, and Puerto Rican pigeon peas and rice, to name a few.
+As this recipe collection demonstrates, cultures around the world have developed a slew of rice entrees, including Chinese fried rice, African jollof rice, Italian risotto, and Puerto Rican pigeon peas and rice, to name a few.
 Closer to home, in the American South, jambalaya is a classic original.
-And across America, there’s a wealth of beloved chicken recipes with rice that use skinless, boneless chicken breasts or chicken thighs to make a hearty, family-friendly meal.
+And across America, there’s a wealth of beloved one-pot chicken and rice recipes that use skinless, boneless chicken breasts or chicken thighs to make a hearty, family-friendly meal.

 3. How to make one-pot rice